 I know a young lady named Faye

-Who would stand at a bank all-day
+who would stand at a bank all day.

-Fear not the kind robber would say
+“Fear not,” the kind robber would say,

-I want to take your money and dart
+“I want to take your money and dart;

-And not stand around and …
+not stand around and …”

-Tushii and Gloot E. Uss rushed from the bank’s rear-end.
-Keith sprinted to his horse, but when he tried to jump on Keith could not get over the horse’s hindquarters and landed on his can.
+“But wait!”
+Mrs. Wainwright continues.
+“Tushii and Gloot E. Uss rushed from the bank’s rear-end.
+Keith exited the bank, but when he tried to jump on Duff, he could not get over the horse’s hindquarters and landed on his can.
 Duff humped it down the road while Keith hung to the reins and was dragged on his behind across town with the lawmen on his tail.

 Rufus looks upset.